jhonny919/dino3D/README.md

 # dino 3D

-chrome 3D dino implementation attemt
+chrome 3D dino implementation attempt

 shitty code, pls dont look at it (made in ~5 days for college diploma)